Nov 30, 2022

 The example above is also considered as a single thread.
-Traditional web servers create a single thread for every request, but NGINX does not work that way.
+A traditional web server creates a single thread for every request, but NGINX does not work that way.
 As stated before, NGINX performs with an asynchronous, event-driven architecture.
 It means that similar threads are managed under one worker process, and each worker process contains smaller units called worker connections.
-This whole unit is then responsible for handling request threads.
+This whole unit is then responsible for handling concurrent requests.
 Worker connections deliver the requests to a worker process, which will also send it to the master process.
 Finally, the master process provides the result of those requests.

 That may sound simple, but one worker connection can take care of up to 1024 similar requests.
 Because of that, NGINX can process thousands of requests without any difficulties.
-It is also the reason why NGINX became excellent for busy websites like e-commerce, search engines, and cloud storage.
+It is also the reason why NGINX became the fastest web server that’s excellent for high traffic websites like e-commerce, search engines, and cloud storage.

 NGINX vs Apache

-Among popular web servers, Apache is one of the main rivals for NGINX.
+Apache is another popular web server and one of the main rivals for NGINX.
 It has been around since the 90s and has a large user community as well.
 If you are curious about which web server is best for your needs, take a look at this brief and informative comparison between NGINX and Apache.

 - OS support